kyma-project/nats-manager/docs/contributor/development.md

 The NATS Manager follows the [Kubernetes operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) and is scaffolded using [Kubebuilder](https://book.kubebuilder.io/).

-Projects created by Kubebuilder contain a Makefile with tooling that must be locally executed before a commitment.
+Projects created by Kubebuilder contain a Makefile with tooling that must be locally executed before pushing (i.e. `git push`) to the repository.
 Refer to [Governance](./governance.md) for further details.

 ## Prerequisites